6 Steps to Fight Vaginal Yeast Infections Naturally

 - Wear loose clothing.

-- It’s important to understand that, when there is good hygiene, the vagina has no reason to have an offensive odor.
+It’s important to understand that, when there’s good hygiene, the vagina has no reason to have a bad odor.
+In case this occurs, you should consult your doctor, as it could be an indication of a health condition in this area.